 This programme was introduced to promote projects that emphasise the many ways in which Research and Teaching can come together and to give undergraduate students the opportunity to gain experience doing independent research.
 StARIS is open to any undergraduate student matriculated at the University of St Andrews.
-StARIS funding (currently at £54 per 6 hours of work, up to £2,000 per School) cannot be used to support research for a credit-bearing programme.
+StARIS funding cannot be used to support research for a credit-bearing programme.
 For full details of the application process visit: www.st-andrews.ac.uk/students/academic/internships/staris